lmarqueti/ProjectPizzaria/README.md

 # ProjectPizzaria
-"CRUD" API with lib Tkinter and pymysql
+"CRUD" in Python API with lib Tkinter and pymysql